Creating and registering a component type

 object containing all definitions related to the component.

 that executes the provided shell script.
-By convention, we'll put the code to actually execute this asset inside of a function called execute
+By convention, the code to execute this asset is placed inside of a function called execute

-.
-This makes it easier for future developers to create subclasses of this component.
+, which will make it easier for future developers to create subclasses of this component:

 import subprocess